onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`start` | tensor of 32-bit float or 64-bit float or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or memref of 32-bit float or 64-bit float or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values
+`start` | tensor of 32-bit float or 64-bit float or 16-bit integer or 32-bit integer or 64-bit integer values or memref of 32-bit float or 64-bit float or 16-bit integer or 32-bit integer or 64-bit integer values
-`limit` | tensor of 32-bit float or 64-bit float or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or memref of 32-bit float or 64-bit float or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values
+`limit` | tensor of 32-bit float or 64-bit float or 16-bit integer or 32-bit integer or 64-bit integer values or memref of 32-bit float or 64-bit float or 16-bit integer or 32-bit integer or 64-bit integer values
-`delta` | tensor of 32-bit float or 64-bit float or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or memref of 32-bit float or 64-bit float or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values
+`delta` | tensor of 32-bit float or 64-bit float or 16-bit integer or 32-bit integer or 64-bit integer values or memref of 32-bit float or 64-bit float or 16-bit integer or 32-bit integer or 64-bit integer values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | tensor of 32-bit float or 64-bit float or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values or memref of 32-bit float or 64-bit float or 16-bit signless integer or 32-bit signless integer or 64-bit signless integer values
+`output` | tensor of 32-bit float or 64-bit float or 16-bit integer or 32-bit integer or 64-bit integer values or memref of 32-bit float or 64-bit float or 16-bit integer or 32-bit integer or 64-bit integer values

 ### `onnx.Reciprocal` (ONNXReciprocalOp)